 - Dip a rice paper wrapper into the bowl of water and circle the paper around so that the entire surface is moistened.
 Transfer the rice paper onto the wet board.
 Place a lettuce leaf on top of the rice paper.
 Then, lay the vegetables, mint, and basil on top, about 1/2 to 1 inch away from the bottom of the wrapper.

 - Starting from the bottom of the wrapper, start rolling everything towards the middle.
 Fold the left and right sides of the wrapper towards the center, and finish rolling up the spring roll.
 Place the spring roll onto your spare plate and repeat for the remaining spring rolls.
-(NOTE: If you find that the wrapper are quite stiff, let it sit on your cutting board for an extra 10 to 15 seconds to soften.
+(NOTE: If you find that the wrappers are quite stiff, let it sit on your cutting board for an extra 10 to 15 seconds to soften.
 Then, roll up the spring rolls.)